JonesKisaka/My-NextJS-Website/README.md

 # My-NextJS-Website

-A modern NextJS website built with TypeScript and JSX, created with the latest `create-next-app` standards.
+A modern NextJS portfolio website built with TypeScript and JSX, featuring a beautiful About page showcasing hardware and software projects.

 ## Features